anhvt2/DAMASK.utils/test_model-calibration_Solo/datasets/README.md

 `SS304L_EngStress_EngStrain_exp_4A1.txt` from Hojun Lim

+NOTE: truncated at $varepsilon = 0.55$ as the ultimate tensile strength

 # Cantor alloy

 gratefully shared from Bernd Gludovatz and Robert Ritchie: *Real-time observations of TRIP-induced ultrahigh strain hardening in a dual-phase CrMnFeCoNi high-entropy alloy*